llnl/axom/src/axom/bump/docs/sphinx/bump_utilities.rst

 To achieve this, entire Conduit node hierarchies can be copied to the proper memory space or they can be constructed by forcing Conduit to allocate memory in the proper memory space.

+ * `NOTE: Some code examples use a utils:: namespace prefix as shorthand for axom::bump::utilities.`

 #######################
 Copying Blueprint Data
 #######################